Error codes

 E015: Failed to map ecu to channel

-RemotiveTopology could not determine how the ECU is connected to the channel.
-This can happen because there is missing information in the platform, for example for ethernet channels the platform must specify the host ip of the ECU:
+RemotiveTopology couldn't determine how the ECU is connected to the channel.
+This can happen because there is missing information in the platform, for example for ethernet channels the platform must specify the host IP of the ECU:

 ecus: